asklora/DSS-Quant-Factors/README.md

 ### **main.py**
 Main file for training, defining configuration used in the model training.

+For detailed explanation of the prediction rational, please refer to [Prediction](#prediction).

 ### **random_forest.py**
 Random/Extratree forest for train / runtime evaluation / prediction.